-The Company is the only company in Korea engaged in the wholesale distribution of natural gas, and the Company believes that it is currently the largest importer of LNG in the world.
-The Company supplied 35.2 million metric tons of natural gas in 2014 and 10.7 million metric tons in the first three months of 2015.
-The Company believes that natural gas supplied by the Company accounted for approximately 16.9% of the primary energy consumed in Korea in 2014.
+The Company is the only company in Korea engaged in the wholesale distribution of natural gas, and is one of the largest importers of LNG in the world.
+The Company supplied 31.5 million metric tons of natural gas in 2015 and 10.8 million metric tons in the first three months of 2016.
+The Company believes that natural gas supplied by the Company accounted for approximately 15.3% of the primary energy consumed in Korea in 2015.
 The Company's facilities consist primarily of its gas processing terminals, storage facilities and nation-wide pipeline network.
-The Company imports, receives and revaporizes LNG at its four LNG receiving terminals, and then distributes the natural gas to its customers through its network of pipelines which encompassed 4,240 kilometers as of March 31, 2015.
+The Company imports, receives and revaporizes LNG at its four LNG receiving terminals, and then distributes the natural gas to its customers through its network of pipelines which encompassed 4,440 kilometers as of March 31, 2016.
 The Company intends to expand both its pipeline network and storage capacity to meet forecasted increases in demand for natural gas in Korea.

 The Company's current strategic goal is to enhance profitability and financial soundness through debt reduction, including through disposition of non-core or unprofitable assets and issuance of equity and/or equity-linked securities, as well as various other cost-saving measures.
-Furthermore, in accordance with its debt reduction plan submitted to the Ministry of Strategy and Finance, until 2017, the Company plans to concentrate on its core business of LNG import-related operations without entering into any material new businesses or otherwise significantly expanding its capital expenditure overseas.
+Furthermore, in accordance with its debt reduction plan submitted to the Ministry of Strategy and Finance and as part of its plan to bolster its overall financial health, at least until 2019, the Company plans to concentrate on its core business of LNG import-related operations without entering into any material new businesses or otherwise significantly expanding its capital expenditure overseas.

-As of March 31, 2015, the government directly and indirectly held 46.62% of the Company's issued and outstanding shares, and local governments held an additional 7.94% of the Company's issued and outstanding shares.
+As of March 31, 2016, the government directly and indirectly held 46.62% of the Company's issued and outstanding shares, and local governments held an additional 7.93% of the Company's issued and outstanding shares.
 Accordingly, the government has historically influenced, and is likely to continue to influence, the Company's strategy, operations and management.
 The Company is heavily regulated by a variety of laws and regulatory bodies, including the Ministry of Trade, Industry and Energy and the Ministry of Strategy and Finance.
 The government also has the ability to influence and control other government-related entities, some of which are the Company's customers, such as the five power generating subsidiaries of KEPCO.
 From time to time, the Company is required to take actions in furtherance of public policy considerations and the government's broader objectives for the natural gas industry which are not necessarily in the Company's best commercial interests.
 For example, public policy considerations relating to the level of the Company's profitability affect the Company's prescribed rate of return.